jokerinya/jokerinya-cw-aws-devops-workshop/devops/hands-on/jenkins/jenkins-06-building-pipeline-with-docker-ecr-python/README.md

 - Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Manage Plugins` >> `Available` tab

-- Search and select `GitHub Integration, Pipeline:GitHub, Docker, Docker Pipeline` plugins, then click to `Install without restart`.
+- Search and select `Pipeline, GitHub Integration, Pipeline:GitHub, Docker, Docker Pipeline` plugins, then click to `Install without restart`.
 Note: No need to install the other `Git plugin` which is already installed can be seen under `Installed` tab.

 ## Part 2 - Integrating Jenkins with GitHub Using Webhook